jrb00013/jrb00013/README.md

 I'm a junior engineer who just graduated from West Virginia University and I'm looking for a job.
 I've worked on real-time robotics, OS and firmware development, automation tools, audio plugins, apps, and websites.

-I served as team lead for the WVU Autonomous Racing Team, which competed at the 2024 International F1Tenth Grand Prix in Niagara Falls, Canada, where we secured 2nd place [Statler Media Post](https://media.statler.wvu.edu/news/2024/09/24/wvu-f1tenth-team-places-second-in-international-competition).
+I served as team lead for the WVU Autonomous Racing Team, which competed at the 2024 International F1Tenth Grand Prix in Niagara Falls, Canada, where we secured [2nd Place](https://media.statler.wvu.edu/news/2024/09/24/wvu-f1tenth-team-places-second-in-international-competition).

 I also was a Robotics Research Intern at the Intelligent Cyber-physical Systems Research Lab ([iCPS Lab](https://sites.google.com/site/amrselwakeel/intelligent-cyber-physical-systems-research-lab-icps-lab)) at WVU, where I worked with analyzing sensor fusion data to develop efficient path planning and obstacle avoidance algorithms for mobile robots.